Write Your Favourite Brand a Letter

 Most brands don’t disclose this information yet, but they should.
 Even if they do, it’s not typically easy to find.
 You might have to do some sleuthing through the company’s website or maybe even look beyond their website.
 For example, Inditex Group discloses that its agreement with IndustriALL Global Union covers at least 1 million workers in around 6,000 factories making clothes for its 8 different brands including Zara, Pull&Bear and Massimo Dutti.
 H&M’s Global Framework Agreement covers 1.6 million workers in over 1,900 factories around the world.

 H&M, Inditex and Tchibo are the only fashion companies who currently have signed Global Framework Agreements with IndustriALL Global Union, with the aim to help protect the interests of workers across the multinational company’s operations.
 Read more here.
 This is a important step in ensuring workers are able to bargain collectively on wages and conditions but it’s not a guarantee that workers are paid fairly and treated well.
-These agreements do not necessarily mean that workers in factories supplying the brands are unionised or exercising their own agency and rights to collective bargaining.

 How many workers should I expect to be part of trade unions or collective bargaining agreements?